← Back to Unspool Studio|

 Do I get speaker labels automatically?

 Yes.
-Speaker identification runs as a follow-up step after transcription.
-The AI uses podcast metadata to label speakers by name when confident, or as "Speaker A/B/C" when it can't determine identity.
-Ad segments are automatically labeled.
+Speaker identification happens during transcription — the AI uses podcast metadata to label speakers by name when it can match a voice, or as "Speaker A/B/C" when it can't.
+You can rename any speaker by clicking the label in the transcript.
+Ad segments are automatically detected and dimmed.

 What's the fastest way to create a clip from a podcast?

 Search for a podcast, add an episode to a canvas, and pick from AI-suggested clips.
 Transcription starts automatically — the AI finds the best moments for you.
 Most users have a shareable video clip ready in under 5 minutes start to finish.
-For fully automatic delivery, use the AI Clip Agent.
+For fully automatic delivery, enable Clip Suggestions.

 Related: Quick Start Guide | Create Your First Clip